ufcg-lsd/AWSome-Savings/README.md

 ### Tests

-The unit tests are in *tests/test_aws_model.py* and are written using *unittest*.
+The unit tests are in *tests/test_cpp.py* and are written using *unittest*.
 Currently, there are 12 tests of the model and 6 tests of the input validations.

 To run all tests, run the following command:
 ```
-python -m unittest tests.test_aws_model_cpp
+python -m unittest tests.test_cpp
 ```
 To run a single test:
 ```
-python -m unittest tests.test_aws_model_cpp.TestAWSModel.{name of the test case}
+python -m unittest tests.test_cpp.TestAWSModel.{name of the test case}
 ```
 ### Debugging